Explore Our News Archive (2018–2023)

 An important part of our Programme’s Cohort building activity is to include a fun social event.
 This year Team 3 and Team 5 entered into the Escape Rooms and attempted to beat the clock and Escape.
 Great team building and loads of fun.

 On Sunday 24th November 2019 The One Health Conference in Bristol brought together young scientists from the fields of veterinary and human medicine, pharmacology, medical humanities, veterinary epidemiology, and veterinarians.
 This one day event was well attended and some excellent presentations were well received, including from Emily Milodowski, one of our Wellcome Trust GW4-CAT fellows.
-A full meeting report, prepared by Chelsie Bailey, BVSc Veterinary Science Year 3 University of Bristol, is available here Bristol-One-Health-Conference-report 2019.
+A full meeting report, prepared by Chelsie Bailey, BVSc Veterinary Science Year 3 University of Bristol, is available to read.

 Wellcome Trust, GW4 and Oxford Clinical Academics Network Meeting